Keeping Data Updated

 How to keep your database copies of Apicbase objects up to date?

-3. Update the database copy with the data found in the detail endpoint.
+urlfield). - Update your local copy with the data from the detail endpoint.

-Here's a sample script for a periodic sync that achieves this task:
+Here's a sample script that performs a periodic sync for recipes:

 import requests